TheBeerex/CP2020-DigitalCharacterSheet/README.md

 # CP2020-DigitalCharacterSheet
 A framework and command line driver for creating and managing a Cyberpunk 2020 character.
-A WIP project.
+No longer working on project at this time.

 To Do:
 1. Engine.cpp : Modify Stats option (line 528)